lnricaud/SillySeasonFantasyLeague/README.md

 If logged in:

 2. Redirects to team page if user is logged in and belongs to a league.
-3. Otherwise it redirects user to leagues#new
+3. Otherwise redirects user to leagues#new

+*Controller*
 **leagues#new**

 1. Checks if user is logged in, redirects to sign_in if not.